New field trips will be posted each spring

 Meeting location: Parking lot at beginning of Hooks Spur Road in Basalt

 Description: This trip will start on the Rio Grande trail and traverse ranch meadows up to the oak scrub and pinyon/juniper woodlands at the base of The Crown.
 We are likely to see a variety of meadow and woodland birds including meadowlarks, swallows, buntings and raptors.
-Sandhill Cranes, Saw-whet Owls and Bobolinks have been seen in this area recently; so anything it possible!
+Sandhill Cranes are a possible sighting.
 View Field Trip Guidelines

 Glenwood Springs, Grizzly Creek, Colorado and Roaring Fork Rivers and 3 Mile and 4 Mile to Babbish Gulch